-On August 28, 1984, HGL entered into a Forest Land Grazing Lease Agreement (FLGLA) No. 184 with the DENR covering a 367-hectare land located at the Barrios of Bobog and Pontod, Semirara, Antique.
-In its Order dated December 6, 2000, DENR cancelled the FLGLA explaining that the subject area is within the coverage of Proclamation No. 649, which set apart the island of Semirara in the Province of Antique as coal mining reservations.
+On August 28, 1984, HGL entered into a Forest Land Grazing Lease Agreement (FLGLA No. 184) with the DENR covering a 367-hectare land located at the Barrios of Bobog and Pontod, Semirara, Antique.
+In its Order dated December 6, 2000, DENR cancelled FLGLA No. 184 explaining that the subject area is within the coverage of Proclamation No. 649, which set apart the island of Semirara in the Province of Antique as coal mining reservations.